Come as you are and let God move you

 We value the real, no hype, honest presence of God and look to engage that every Sunday.
 Our services are casual yet reverent focusing on God realizing most people want to engage God and nothing else.
 Our services feature vibrant worship, applicable teaching from the Bible, communion (the first Sunday of the month), prayer, and kids programs.

-There are many ways to get involved, from weekend services to midweek kinship small groups, mid day bible studies, and gatherings.
-From Celebrate Recovery to Mercy Food Outreach which reaches into the real needs of our day, you can express your God-given gifts in a place where you're needed!
+There are many ways to get involved, from weekend services to midweek kinship small groups, mid-day bible studies, and gatherings.
+From Celebrate Recovery to Mercy Food Outreach which stretches into the real needs of our day, you can express your God-given gifts in a place where you're needed!
 We are looking for people to serve as they are gifted.
-We will even help you with our 301 Core Class.
+We will even help you discover your unique gifts through our 301 Core Class.
 Contact us about how you plug in and get started.

 What we believe

 We stand firmly in the center of orthodox Christian teaching and practice.

 We draw from the rich traditions of the Church throughout history and we adhere to its major creeds: the Apostle’s Creed, the Nicene Creed, and the Chalcedonian Creed.

 Out of loyalty to Christ and the gospel, we have come to a number of convictions concerning the clear teaching of the Bible.
 At the same time, we have not included in our statement of faith much that can be legitimately debated by orthodox Christians.
 In other words, we do have boundaries, but our boundaries are broad and inclusive.

 In light of this, we describe our church in terms of these five faith priorities:

 We believe in the centrality of the gospel, the good news of Jesus—His perfect life, his sacrificial death on the cross for sinners, and his bodily resurrection.
 We believe it is by grace alone through faith alone in Christ alone that we are forgiven and saved.
 We believe in the importance of sharing this good news and calling people to faith in Christ.